A-Star100/simpliplay-docs/docs/General/tutorials.md

 For now, no tutorials are available for this version.

 ## SimpliPlay iOS
-The same fate as the desktop version.
+For now, the same fate as the desktop version.